Everything you need to know about basil, including how to grow it, store it, and what the different varieties of basil are!

 Varieties of basil

-- Thai Sweet: This variety is pretty distinct from Sweet Basil, with strong and spicy hints of anise (licorice).
+Thai Sweet: This variety is pretty distinct from Sweet Basil, with strong and spicy hints of anise (licorice).
 To spot this one in the grocery, look for the purple stems!
+Thai basil is a great addition to most Thai-inspired curries, like this Thai Green Curry.

-- Lemon: Another variety of Southeast Asian descent, this one packs a pop of lemon.
+Lemon: Another basil variety of Southeast Asian descent, this one packs a pop of lemon.

 How to grow basil